Bohemian Shepherd vs Boerboel: Complete Comparison (2026)

 Temperament and Personality Differences

 The temperament contrast between Bohemian Shepherd and Boerboel is one of the most significant factors in choosing between these dogs.
 Bohemian Shepherd is characterized by a friendly, intelligent, active personality, while Boerboel tends toward confident, protective, calm traits.
 In daily life, this means Bohemian Shepherd owners typically experience a dog that leans toward friendly behavior, while Boerboel owners find their dog more inclined toward confident tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+The "correct" temperament is the one that fits your life, not one that is objectively superior.

 Best for Families with Children